Gut Health: History

-Between 2023 and 2025, the band toured with Primal Scream, while also playing with acts like Hiatus Kaiyote, Otoboke Beaver, Tropical Fuck Storm and The Black Lips.
-They showcased at Reeperbahn Festival and SXSW Sydney, played festivals like Dark Mofo, London Calling, Nox Orae, RISING and Meredith Music Festival, and embarked on three European tours.
+Between 2023 and 2025, the band toured nationally with Primal Scream, while also playing with acts like Queens of the Stone Age, Hiatus Kaiyote, Otoboke Beaver, Tropical Fuck Storm and The Black Lips.
+They showcased at Reeperbahn Festival and SXSW Sydney and played festivals like Dark Mofo, London Calling, Nox Orae, RISING and Meredith Music Festival, as well as embarking on three separate European tours.

 In August 2025 the band revealed a standalone single, "Beat to Beat", the first new music from the band since the release of Stiletto.